-General market conditions for junior resource companies have deteriorated and have resulted in depressed equity prices for resource companies, despite fluctuations in commodity prices.
-Although the Company was able to successfully complete the three private placements for the current year, the deterioration in market conditions could potentially increase the cost of obtaining capital or limit the availability of funds in the future.
+Although the Company was able to successfully complete the private placement for the current year, the deterioration in market conditions could potentially increase the cost of obtaining capital or limit the availability of funds in the future.
 Accordingly, management is actively monitoring the effects of the current economic and financing conditions on the Company and reviewing discretionary spending, capital projects and operating expenditures, and implementing appropriate cash management strategies.